Token Sharing Approaches

 In the Token Exchange approach, the original token is used to exchange it for another one with the required scopes and claims.
 The originally called service makes a request to the Token Service, asking it for a new token with a different set of scopes and claims.
 If the Token Service deems the exchange possible, then it issues a new token and sends it back to the requesting service.

-This approach allows to you keep your tokens secure as they can have narrow scopes and fine-grained sets of claims.
+This approach allows you to keep your tokens secure as they can have narrow scopes and fine-grained sets of claims.
 What is more, they are only issued when actually needed, so the solution is especially helpful in settings where the dependencies can vary greatly between requests.
 You will still need to maintain a configuration in the Token Service that will contain the set of rules allowing for the exchange of tokens.

-The exchange of course means that additional request is needed to the Token Service.
+The exchange of course means that an additional request is needed to the Token Service.
 In settings where latency is crucial this can pose some additional problems.

 What is also important for this approach is that the Token Exchange is an OAuth standard, defined in the RFC 8693.
+It is used for cross-domain authorization, and for token scope downgrading or upgrading.
+You can read more details about the flow in the OAuth Token Exchange Flow article.

-• Greater security and privacy thanks to narrow scopes and limited claims.
+Greater security and privacy thanks to narrow scopes and limited claims.

-• Well established standard defined in RFC.
+Well established standard defined in RFC.

-• Still maintenance required, but no need to keep track of the whole dependency tree.
+Still maintenance required, but no need to keep track of the whole dependency tree.

-• Additional request to the Token Service required.
+Additional request to the Token Service required.

 Conclusion

 Sharing a token between different services in a mesh is not a straightforward task and different approaches can be implemented to achieve it.
 You should always take all the pros and cons into consideration when deciding on an approach.
 It is, of course, possible to implement more than one in a system.
-For example, there might be domains in your system between which the same token can be reused securely, but in some cases a different one will be needed, so token exchange could be used.
+For example, there might be domains in your system between which the same token can be reused securely, but in some cases a different one will be needed, so a token exchange solution could be used.

 The Token Service of the Curity Identity Server is able to help you implement any of the approaches shown in this article.